-If your solar system isn’t producing as much power as you expected, you’re not alone.
+If the solar system not producing enough power, you’re not alone.
 Many homeowners notice a gap between estimated output and actual performance — and it can be frustrating, especially after a significant investment.

 The reality is: solar systems rarely operate at their theoretical maximum.
 But if the drop is significant, there’s usually a reason behind it.